decordoba/deep-learning-with-Keras-Radiomics/README.md

 ## Where to start

-Start reading the `easy_experiments_runner.py` section to try the code without modifying any code.
+Start reading the `easy_experiments_runner.py` section to try the program without modifying any code.

 ## Contents and files